My Christmas wreath from 2016. I felt we needed some popping colour to cheer us all up!

 MAKING PRESENTS TO PASS ON THE SPIRIT!

-using a sponge or rag, can become a beautiful piece of material for tying together a mix of painted flower heads, painted
+a bright colour using a sponge or rag, can become a beautiful piece of material for tying together a mix of painted flower heads, painted

-and stems, in a variety of strong, vivid, colours, drawn together at the base of the stems, and spreading out the vegetation and heads, upside down.
+twiglets and stems, in a variety of strong, vivid, colours, drawn together at the base of the stems, and spreading out the vegetation and heads, upside down.
 (This is why you will have stored all your seedheads up-side-down, so that you have gather all

 the seed, and no more shall fall out of your decorations - or maybe just a few.)
-Use the twine to wrap up the stems, tied off and ending in a a loop to hang the decoration on a door handle, or on a picture hook which can be made available
+Use the twine to wrap up the stems, tied off and ending in a a loop to hang the decoration on a door handle, or on a picture hook which can be made available for the Season.

 Iseult Catherine O'Brien